nodejs/node/doc/contributing/maintaining-V8.md

 [^1]: Node.js 0.12 and older are intentionally omitted from this document
     as their support has ended.

-[^2]: The V8 tests still require Python 2.
-To run these tests locally, you can
+[^2]: On macOS, the V8 tests require a full Xcode install, not just the "command
-    run `PYTHON2 ./configure.py` before running `make test-v8`, in the root of this repository.
-On macOS, this also requires a full Xcode install, not just the "command line tools" for Xcode.
+    line tools" for Xcode.

 [ChromiumReleaseCalendar]: https://www.chromium.org/developers/calendar
 [Node.js CI]: https://ci.nodejs.org/job/node-test-pull-request/